-1 day, 3 ways: Dubai
+Dubai: 1 Day, 3 Ways

-From treasure-ﬁlled souks to stunning skyscrapers, the pearl of the Arabian Gulf has so much to oﬀer.

 Half a century ago, Dubai was a backwater on the Arabian Gulf.
 Today it is a high-rise, world-class ﬁnancial and tourist centre with some of the most spectacular architecture on Earth.
-This breathtaking transformation is still going on, and your ship will deposit
+Dubai is quickly becoming one of the most popular Middle Eastern destinations to go during the cold winter months.

-09:00 The easiest way of seeing Dubai with a family is to take one of the three hop-on, hop-off bus routes offered by BigBus Dubai (each circuit takes a minimum of two hours, and can easily occupy an entire day).
+9am The easiest way of seeing Dubai with a family is to take one of the three hop-on, hop-off bus routes offered by BigBus Dubai.
+Each circuit takes a minimum of two hours, and can easily occupy an entire day.

-The red City route includes the most cultural stops, including the Old Souk, the Gold Souk, the Spice Souk, Dubai Museum and the dhow pier for a trip along Dubai Creek, the main artery of the historic city.
-But with younger children you’ll probably have a more enjoyable day if you take the green Beach tour.
+The Red City route includes the most cultural stops, including the Old Souk, the Gold Souk, the Spice Souk, Dubai Museum.
+Not to mention the Dhow Pier for a trip along Dubai Creek, the main artery of the historic city.
+But with younger children you’ll probably have a more enjoyable day if you take the Green Beach tour.

-The options include a Downtown Discovery Walk, Jumeirah Beach Park (which incurs an entry fee), Jumeirah public beach, and the Lost Chambers of Atlantis (pictured above right), the spectacular aquarium at the Atlantis the Palm resort that features in so many of Dubai’s expensive tourist adverts.
+The options include a Downtown Discovery Walk, Jumeirah Beach Park (which incurs an entry fee), Jumeirah public beach, and the Lost Chambers of Atlantis.
+The spectacular aquarium at the Atlantis the Palm resort that features in so many of Dubai’s expensive tourist adverts.

 Haggling is part of Arabic culture, and the sooner your children are exposed to it the better.
-So ﬁnd a taxi driver who speaks good English (most do) and don’t let conscience inhibit your negotiating (everyone in Dubai is much better at haggling than you will ever be).
+Find a taxi driver who speaks good English (most do) and don’t let conscience inhibit your negotiating (everyone in Dubai is much better at haggling than you will ever be).

 Strike a deal and your driver will wait for you at each stop and look out for you when you emerge from whatever it is you are visiting.

-En route he will probably open up about his own family, where they live, why they moved to Dubai (trust me – he’ll be an expat) and why he and his wife are desperate for their children to complete their education.
-If nothing else, your own kids might pick up a few life lessons they don’t teach back home in school.

-10:15 Ever seen the sandstorm sequence in Mission: Impossible – Ghost Protocol?
-That’s where Ethan Hunt (Tom Cruise) climbs up Dubai’s Burj Khalifa (then the world’s tallest building) while a ferocious wind blows in from the largest sand desert on the planet.
+10:15am Ever seen the sandstorm sequence in Mission: Impossible – Ghost Protocol?
+That’s where Ethan Hunt (Tom Cruise) climbs up Dubai’s Burj Khalifa.
+Which was then the world’s tallest building, while a ferocious wind blows in from the largest sand desert on the planet.

 According to Hollywood legend, the intrepid Mr Cruise really did dangle upside down, 518 metres above the ground.
 You can enjoy the same view (the right way up) by paying the entrance fee and taking the lift to the observation deck.
 From here you can see where ocean meets desert – a spectacular sight (and a pretty cool geography lesson) at any time of day.